Typical APCP-4 Educational Program

 Laboratory Management (1 month)

 Annual Spring Course: Every year a required lecture-based course in a different CP discipline is given on a 4-year cycle, including Blood Bank, Clinical Chemistry, Clinical Microbiology, Hematopathology, and Molecular Pathology.

 Elective rotations are flexible based on the interests and needs of individual residents.
-In addition to the additional time in each of the services mentioned above, elective time can be used for away rotations in ACGME-accredited programs (with approval of the Program Director and House Staff Office), to gain experience in community practice at affiliated hospitals, and for research.
+In addition to the time in each of the services mentioned above, elective time can be used for away rotations in ACGME-accredited programs (with approval of the Program Director and House Staff Office), to gain experience in community practice at affiliated hospitals, and for research.